-- C. PAYMENT DOES NOT IMPLY ACCEPTANCE OF WORK.
+C. PAYMENT DOES NOT IMPLY ACCEPTANCE OF WORK.
 The payment of an invoice shall not prejudice the CRA's right to object to or question any invoice or matter in relation thereto.
 Such payment by the CRA shall neither be construed as acceptance of the work nor as final approval of any of the costs invoiced therein, and the CRA's payment shall not relieve the Service Provider from its obligation to replace or correct any work that does not conform to this Agreement, even if the unsatisfactory character of such work may have been apparent or detected at the time such payment was made.
 Work, data or components that do not conform to the requirements of this Agreement shall be rejected by the CRA and replaced by the Service Provider, without delay or additional cost to the CRA.
-If the Service Provider receives payment from the CRA for a service or reimbursement that is later disallowed or rejected by the CRA or another governmental entity on the basis of an audit or monitoring, the Service Provider shall in good faith participate in the dispute resolution process as outlined in this Agreement to resolve the dispute. - D. FINAL CONTRACT INVOICE.
+If the Service Provider receives payment from the CRA for a service or reimbursement that is later disallowed or rejected by the CRA or another governmental entity on the basis of an audit or monitoring, the Service Provider shall in good faith participate in the dispute resolution process as outlined in this Agreement to resolve the dispute.

+D. FINAL CONTRACT INVOICE.
 The Service Provider shall submit to the CRA a final contract invoice within 30 calendar days from the termination date of the contract, for any services provided pursuant to this Agreement.
 The Service Provider further acknowledges and agrees the CRA will not be responsible for any Service Provider invoices, pertaining to this Agreement, submitted to the CRA after the final contract invoice.
 The Service Provider shall close out its accounting records at the end of the Agreement period in such a manner that reimbursable expenditures and revenue collections are not carried forward.
+No invoices for work performed under this Agreement shall be payable if received after August 31, 2027.

 IV.
-GENERAL TERMS AND CONDITIONS:
+GENERAL TERMS AND CONDITIONS.